TheZeroHz/ESpeech/README.md

-# ESpeech [ESP32 Voice Recognition and Text Generation System]
+# ESP32 Voice Recognition and Text Generation System

 This project implements a voice recognition system using an ESP32.
 It detects the wake word "MARVIN", records audio, and transcribes it using a server.
 Additionally, the system can ask questions to the Gemini model for content generation via Google’s Generative Language API.